cerb/cerb.github.io/_workflows/cerb.integrations.aws_bedrock.profile_images.md

 ---
 title: Generate Profile Images (Amazon Bedrock)
 excerpt: Generate profile images from a text prompt using Amazon Bedrock foundational models.
+summary: This webpage provides a comprehensive guide on generating profile images using Amazon Bedrock's foundational models through a workflow integrated with Cerb.
+  It covers the necessary installation steps, including setting up an AWS account, accessing Amazon Bedrock, and updating IAM policies to allow Cerb automations to invoke AWS Bedrock models.
+The guide details the process of testing image generation using specific prompts and configuring Cerb to utilize these capabilities.
+It also includes instructions on how to use the workflow within Cerb to generate and select profile images, and offers a reference template for building custom workflows.
+The page is structured to assist users in seamlessly integrating and utilizing AI-driven image generation within their Cerb environment.
 layout: integration
 topic: Workflows
 permalink: /workflows/cerb.integrations.aws_bedrock.profile_images/